kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(2\) The localizer and glide path components listed in paragraphs (a)(1) and (a)(2) of this section which form part of an ISMLS, must comply at least with the standard performance requirements specified herein.
 The marker beacon components listed in paragraph (a)(3) of this section which form part of an ISMLS, must comply at least with the standard performance requirements specified in subpart H of this part.

-\(3\) The ISMLS must be so designed and maintained that the probability of operation is within the performance requirements specified in §171.273(k).
+\(3\) The ISMLS must be so designed and maintained that the probability of operation is within the performance requirements specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.273   Maintenance and operations requirements.|§171.273]](k).

 \(e\) The signal format and pairing of the runway localizer and glide path transmitter frequencies of an ISMLS must be in accordance with the frequency plan approved by the FAA, and must meet the following signal format requirements: